 On interest payment dates, which are 30 November and 31 May of each year, an interest payment will be made to the investor and calculated on the inflation adjusted capital.
 For example if you invested R10 000 and for the first six months your inflation adjusted capital grows to R10 500 interest will be calculated on the R10 500.
 Over the next term (six months) your R10 500 will be inflation adjusted again and could increase for example to R11 000 depending on the Consumer Price index (CPI) rate.
 The interest payment for the next six month will then be calculated on R11 000 and so it will continue.
 On maturity the inflation adjusted capital as on the maturity date will be repaid in full.

-The important thing to remember with the Inflation Linked Retail Savings Bonds is that your investment is protected against inflation and will always outperform inflation by the floating real interest rate.
+The important thing is to remember with the Inflation Linked Retail Savings Bonds is that your investment is protected against inflation and will alywats outperform inflation by the fixed real interest rate.

 Investors will consider inflation linked bonds when the expectations for rising inflation are high.
 If inflation is decreasing, it is better to fix your rate.